AndreaDiotallevi/moovli-2/README.md

 ## Code Quality

 [ESLint](https://eslint.org/): tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

+## Continuous Integration

+[CircleCI](https://circleci.com/): tool for automating the development process quickly, safely, and at scale.